leocavalcante/siler/docs/graphql/subscriptions.md

 ## Starting the server

-As our `api.php` endpoint, we need a setup for the Subscriptions:
+As in our `api.php` endpoint we need to setup the Subscriptions server:

 ###### subscriptions.php